Check out October Education at SBBC - Get Started

 Careers at Small Business BC

-In British Columbia, small business makes up around 98 percent of all businesses in the province.
-We know that by helping entrepreneurs to start and grow their businesses, we are playing a vital role in continuing to make this province the best place in the world to live, work, and play.
+In British Columbia, small businesses make up around 98 percent of all businesses in the province.
+We know that by helping entrepreneurs start and grow their businesses, we are playing a vital role in continuing to make this province the best place in the world to live, work, and play.

 Small Business BC is committed to maintaining a supportive work environment where every member of staff can grow and achieve their potential.
 Our team is encouraged to harness their unique skills and expertise to help the business community throughout British Columbia.
 We partner with Jooble for our staff recruitment.